camviweb/NetPractice/README.md

 Devices that connect devices in the same local network

 ### OSI layers
-7-layer model describing how data travals through a network, from physcial cables (first layer) to applications like web browsers (last layer)
+7-layer model describing how data travels through a network, from physical cables (first layer) to applications like browsers (last layer)